voxic/multi-odl-demo/README.md

    - `odl-writer` (readWrite access to both clusters)
 3. Whitelist your VM's public IP address
 4. Get connection strings for both clusters
+5. **Important**: Note down the `odl-writer` password as it will be needed for the Kafka Connect MongoDB Atlas connector configuration

 ### VM Requirements
 - CPU: 4 cores minimum